os-migrate/os-migrate/docs/src/user/walkthrough.rst

 -  Detach the volumes from the destination conversion host

--  Create a new instance using the new volumes
+-  Create a new server using the new volumes

 This method keeps broad compatibility with the various flavors and configurations of OpenStack using as much of an API-only approach as